palantir/k8s-spark-scheduler/README.md

 - Kubernetes: 1.11.0
 - Spark: Any snapshot build that includes commit [f6cc354d83](https://github.com/apache/spark/commit/f6cc354d83).
 This is expected to be in Spark 3.x

 Spark scheduler extender is a [Witchcraft](https://github.com/palantir/witchcraft-go-server) server, and uses [Godel](https://github.com/palantir/godel) for testing and building.
 It is meant to be deployed with a new `kube-scheduler` instance, running alongside the default scheduler.
-This way, non-spark pods can continue to be scheduled by the default scheduler, and opt-in pods are scheduled using the spark-sdcheduler.
+This way, non-spark pods can continue to be scheduled by the default scheduler, and opt-in pods are scheduled using the spark-scheduler.

 ## Usage